Automatic Construction of Clinical Scoring Systems with LLM Agents: Discussion

 We introduce \texttt{AgentScore}, a constrained learning framework that automatically constructs unit-weighted clinical checklists under explicit deployability constraints.
 Computational resources are required only during development; deployment reduces to evaluating a small set of binary rules and summing their outputs, enabling bedside use without calculators, servers, or continuous model maintenance.
 Beyond deployability, \texttt{AgentScore} addresses a key barrier to clinical ML adoption: data governance.
 Rule generation is mediated through a restricted tool interface and decoupled from direct data access.
 Large language models never observe raw patient records and interact only through a restricted tool interface that returns aggregate statistics.
 This can simplify governance and audit in collaborations where direct access to patient-level data is limited, although aggregate interfaces still require careful privacy controls.

 More broadly, our results suggest that much of the predictive signal exploited by flexible interpretable models can be retained within a tightly constrained, deployable hypothesis class when semantic rule construction, deterministic evaluation, and structured selection are jointly enforced.
-This challenges the common implicit assumption that clinical machine learning must trade deployability for performance, and highlights constrained optimization over guideline-compatible model classes as a promising direction for future research.
+This challenges a common implicit assumption that clinical machine learning must trade deployability for performance, and highlights constrained optimization over guideline-compatible model classes as a promising direction for future research.

 \textbf{Limitations.} Clinical scoring systems necessarily trade expressivity for simplicity.
 While such systems can standardize care and improve outcomes at the population level, they cannot capture all nuances of individual patient trajectories, and clinical judgment remains essential.
 Since \texttt{AgentScore} is less expressive than flexible statistical or black-box models, it is not expected to consistently outperform them in raw predictive performance.
 Rule discovery is also \emph{knowledge-bounded}: although acceptance is data-grounded via deterministic evaluation, the candidate rules are mediated by the LLM and limited by the constructs it can surface; thus, predictive relationships may be missed if they are not semantically accessible to the agent.
-Furthermore, \texttt{AgentScore} prioritizes semantic meaningfulness and deployability over formal optimization guarantees and does not guarantee convergence to a globally optimal checklist, which is generally intractable for this problem class anyway.
+Furthermore, \texttt{AgentScore} prioritizes semantic meaningfulness and deployability over formal optimization guarantees and does not guarantee convergence to a globally optimal checklist over the full derived-rule space.
 While our framework enforces deployability constraints, it does not explicitly enforce fairness constraints across demographic subgroups.
 Like all data-driven methods, \texttt{AgentScore} may learn rules that reflect historical biases in clinical practice or documentation patterns; formal fairness auditing and subgroup validation remain essential prior to deployment.
 Finally, while our framework reduces reliance on direct data access during learning, it does not eliminate the need for careful dataset curation and does not by itself guarantee robustness under distribution shift.